brink182/cfg-loader/Source/README-CFG.txt

 #   Country Patch for better compatibility with some games
 #
 # fix_002 = [0], 1
 #   This is the Anti 002 fix.
+It is not needed for new cIOSes (IOS249 rev14+)
 #
 # ios = [249], 222-mload, 223-mload, 224-mload, 222-yal, 223-yal, 250
 #   Select Custom IOS
 #   Note: 222-yal is for kwiirk's cIOS
-#   Note: 222-mload is for Hermes's cIOS
+#   Note: 222-mload is for Hermes's cIOS and is the default for the -222 version
 #   Note: a few seconds of delay when starting a game with custom ios is expected.
 #
 # block_ios_reload = [0], 1